Interstellar Mapping and Acceleration Probe: Space weather data

-IMAP will supply critical real-time space weather data through its "IMAP Active Link for Real-Time" or I-ALiRT.
-IMAP will continuously broadcast a small subset (500 bit/s) of the science data for I-ALiRT to supporting ground stations around the world when not in contact with the DSN.
+IMAP supplies critical real-time space weather data through its "IMAP Active Link for Real-Time" or I-ALiRT.
+IMAP continuously broadcasts a small subset (500 bit/s) of the science data for I-ALiRT to supporting ground stations around the world when not in contact with the DSN.
 During DSN tracks, the flight system includes the space weather data in the full-rate science data stream, which the MOC receives from the DSN and forwards to the SOC.
 In either case, the SOC processes these real-time observations to create the data products required by the space weather community.
 Data include all of the important parameters currently provided by Advanced Composition Explorer (ACE), but at significantly higher cadence, and also include several new key parameters.

 Management

 This is the fifth mission in NASA's Solar Terrestrial Probes program.
 The Heliophysics Program Office at NASA's Goddard Space Flight Center in Greenbelt, Maryland, manages the STP program for the agency's Heliophysics Science Division in Washington, D.C.

 The mission's principal investigator is David J. McComas of Princeton University.
-The Johns Hopkins University's Applied Physics Laboratory in Laurel, Maryland, will provide project management.

 The mission is cost-capped at US$564 million, excluding cost for the launch on a SpaceX Falcon 9 launch vehicle from Cape Canaveral Space Launch Complex 40 (SLC-40) at Cape Canaveral Space Force Station (CCSFS) in Florida.
 As of April 2020, the preliminary total cost of the mission is estimated to be US$707.7 million to US$776.3 million.
 The spacecraft was loaded with 144 kg of hydrazine fuel on 18 August 2025 in preparation for its launch.